Addiction: Neuroadaptation and sensitization

-Reward sensitization is a process that causes an increase in the amount of reward (specifically, incentive salience) that is assigned by the brain to a rewarding stimulus (e.g., a drug).
+Reward sensitization is a process that causes an increase in the amount of reward (specifically, incentive salience (Note: Incentive salience, the "motivational salience" for a reward, is a "desire" or "want" attribute, which includes a motivational component, that the brain assigns to a rewarding stimulus.
+As a consequence, incentive salience acts as a motivational "magnet" for a rewarding stimulus that commands attention, induces approach, and causes the rewarding stimulus to be sought out.)) that is assigned by the brain to a rewarding stimulus (e.g., a drug).
 In simple terms, when reward sensitization to a specific stimulus (e.g., a drug) occurs, an individual's "wanting" or desire for the stimulus itself and its associated cues increases.
-Reward sensitization normally occurs following chronically high levels of exposure to the stimulus. ΔFosB expression in D1-type medium spiny neurons in the nucleus accumbens has been shown to directly and positively regulate reward sensitization involving drugs and natural rewards.
+Reward sensitization normally occurs following chronically high levels of exposure to the stimulus.

-"Cue-induced wanting" or "cue-triggered wanting", a form of craving that occurs in addiction, is responsible for most of the compulsive behavior that people with addictions exhibit.
+On the incentive-sensitization account, "cue-induced wanting" or "cue-triggered wanting" – a form of craving triggered by drug-associated cues – drives much of the compulsive behavior seen in addiction.

 During the development of an addiction, the repeated association of otherwise neutral and even non-rewarding stimuli with drug consumption triggers an associative learning process that causes these previously neutral stimuli to act as conditioned positive reinforcers of addictive drug use (i.e., these stimuli start to function as drug cues).
 As conditioned positive reinforcers of drug use, these previously neutral stimuli are assigned incentive salience (which manifests as a craving) – sometimes at pathologically high levels due to reward sensitization – which can transfer to the primary reinforcer (e.g., the use of an addictive drug) with which it was originally paired.

-Research on the interaction between natural and drug rewards suggests that dopaminergic psychostimulants (e.g., amphetamine) and sexual behavior act on similar biomolecular mechanisms to induce ΔFosB in the nucleus accumbens and possess a bidirectional reward cross-sensitization effect that is mediated through ΔFosB.
+Incentive sensitization is one of several competing accounts of addiction.
+A 2025 review by the theory's originators sets it against opponent-process theories, habit theories, and theories centered on impaired prefrontal control, and addresses continuing debate over whether craving is central to addiction and whether addictive behavior is accurately described as compulsive.

 In contrast to ΔFosB's reward-sensitizing effect, CREB transcriptional activity decreases user's sensitivity to the rewarding effects of the substance.
 CREB transcription in the nucleus accumbens is implicated in psychological dependence and symptoms involving a lack of pleasure or motivation during drug withdrawal.

-Neuroepigenetic mechanisms
+Molecular and epigenetic mechanisms

-Altered epigenetic regulation of gene expression within the brain's reward system plays a significant and complex role in the development of drug addiction.
-Addictive drugs are associated with three types of epigenetic modifications within neurons.
-These are (1) histone modifications, (2) epigenetic methylation of DNA at CpG sites at (or adjacent to) particular genes, and (3) epigenetic downregulation or upregulation of microRNAs which have particular target genes.
-As an example, while hundreds of genes in the cells of the nucleus accumbens (NAc) exhibit histone modifications following drug exposure – particularly, altered acetylation and methylation states of histone residues – most other genes in the NAc cells do not show such changes.
+Repeated drug exposure changes how genes are switched on and off in the brain's reward circuits without altering the underlying DNA sequence, a set of processes known as epigenetic regulation.
+Three kinds of change have been implicated: chemical modification of the histone proteins around which DNA is wound, methylation of the DNA itself, and altered levels of small regulatory molecules called microRNAs.

+In rodents, some drug-induced epigenetic marks can be passed from parent to offspring and alter the offspring's response to the same drug, in some experiments reducing rather than increasing their drug taking.
+Neither the inheritance of these marks in humans nor their behavioral effects has been established.